 So Valentine’s Day is the perfect excuse (like I needed one) to celebrate and take care of myself.
 Here’s how I plan to do it.

 How do I love me?
 Let me count the ways…

 1. Take out food.
 I don’t mind cooking but since this night is all about me, and because some of my favourite foods are ones no one else in my family will eat, this is the night I won’t feel guilty about gorging on Spicy Shrimp Vindaloo and Naan.

 2. A nice bottle of wine.
-You know, the one you pick up and think “It too much.
+You know, the one you pick up and think “It’s too much.
 I can’t.”
-Well tonight, I can and I will.
+Well, tonight I can and I will.

 3. Bubble bath with candles.
-This is a regular occurrence for me but the house being empty means no one will barge in to poop, get a form signed or tattle on her sister.
+This is a regular occurrence for me but the house being empty means no one will barge in to go for a poop or tattle on her sister.
 And I need somewhere to drink that wine, right?

 4. Writing Valentines.
 Every day in February my husband and I post little love notes around the house for our daughters.
 Tonight I’ll write one for myself too: “Dear Jen.
 You’re a Rock Star.
 Your kids are happy, your marriage is solid, your parents are healthy and your job is going well.
 Your house is sorta clean and all the pets were fed tonight.
 Take a deep breath and remember to love yourself (and shave your pits).”
 Or something like that.

 5. Netflix or a good book.
 Every night it’s a toss-up over what to do with the 30 minutes I have to relax in bed before I fall asleep and start drooling.
 Either way, book or binge-watching, the night will end with me pretending to be asleep when everyone gets home.